-Every January the President of the United States delivers the administration’s view of the nation and plans for legislation to Congress.
+Most years, in the month of January, the President of the United States delivers the administration’s view of the nation and plans for legislation to Congress.
 This national juried exhibition will ask artists to reflect upon and present their views of our nation to gallery patrons.

 Juror Jonathan Thomas is the Manager of National and International Advancement at the John F. Kennedy Center for the Performing Arts in Washington, D.C.
 With a fundraising goal of over $4 million a year, Thomas oversees the management of three of the Center’s committees, including a presidentially appointed constituent group created by President Eisenhower called the President’s Advisory Committee on the Arts.
 Thomas works with members to support the Kennedy Center with significant contributions to arts education, international programming, as well as other major projects of the busiest performing arts center in the United States.
 In addition to cultivating relationships and fundraising, Thomas coordinates and executes major cultural exchanges around the world each year.
 Past sites include Johannesburg and Cape Town, Milan, Chicago, and Prague.